ChilliCream/hotchocolate-docs/docs/stitching.md

   .AddSchemaFromHttp("analytics"));
 ```

-Since a stitched schema is the essentially no different to any other GraphQL schema, we can configure custom types, add custom middleware or do any other thing that we could do with a _Hot Chocolate_ GraphQL schema.
+Since a stitched schema is essentially no different to any other GraphQL schema, we can configure custom types, add custom middleware or do any other thing that we could do with a _Hot Chocolate_ GraphQL schema.

 In our example we are stitching together schemas that come with non-spec scalar types like `DateTime`.
 So, the stitching layer would report a schema error when stitching the above three schemas together since the `DateTime` scalar is unknown.